Nick-Portainer/gitops/README.md

 # gitops
-GitOps Repo for testing and breaking
+GitOps Repo for testing and breaking.